-EDUC 405 - Issues and Methods in Elementary Science Teaching
+EDUC 405 - Issues and Methods in Elementary Science Teaching 2012-13, Fall 3(3-0-0)

 This course is devoted to examining foundational and methodological issues in teaching elementary science.
 Students will also be familiarized with basic principles and content for teaching elementary physical, biological and earth science.
 Particular emphasis will be given to the role of science teaching in the Alberta curriculum, to the methods appropriate to this level of science teaching and learning, as well as to the integration of science topics within the broader curriculum.
 The role of mathematics in support of the science curriculum will also be explored.
-This course is open only to students in the B.Ed. program.